 Over 30 years on, BMAT now owns or has option agreements on approximately 300 acres of land in and around the parish, some of which is leased back to farmers and will continue to be farmed for years to come.
 The remainder of the land is public open space and accessible to all parishioners and the general public.
 All this land is controlled by BMAT such that it is protected from inappropriate development.

 BMAT continues to be active in identifying further opportunities to protect Boughton Monchelsea and engaged a specialist landscape consultant in 2017 to prepare a Masterplan and Management Plan to co-ordinate and maintain the land under BMAT's control.
-A presentation on this was given at our Annual Parish Meeting in May and can be viewed below.
+A presentation on this was given at one of our Parish Meetings and can be viewed below.

 Cllr Doug Smith